empowerID/empowernow_docs/docs/personas/sales.md

 ### Workflow automation platforms (n8n, Make, Zapier)

 - Strengths: massive connector catalogs and marketplaces, citizen low‑code builders, templates, very fast time‑to‑first‑flow
-- How EmpowerNow (CRUD Service) competes: full workflow/orchestration engine (graph YAML, `/execute`, plugin functions), first‑class secrets with PDP/PEP on each use, canonical URIs across providers, KVv2 lifecycle (rotate/undelete/destroy), uniform Kafka audits → Analytics, strong observability and governance
+- How EmpowerNow (Orchestration Service) competes: full workflow/orchestration engine (graph YAML, `/execute`, plugin functions), first‑class secrets with PDP/PEP on each use, canonical URIs across providers, KVv2 lifecycle (rotate/undelete/destroy), uniform Kafka audits → Analytics, strong observability and governance
 - Where they may still fit better: if the primary requirement is 500+ prebuilt connectors and a marketplace‑style citizen‑developer UX, their breadth is hard to match
 - Positioning: lead with governance and security at execution time, provider‑agnostic secrets, and enterprise ops (audits, traces, metrics); we can also front their automations as the secure secrets backbone when needed